28 Popular Chain Breakfast Restaurants, Ranked Worst To Best

 20. Kolache Factory

 If you live in Kolache Factory Ground Zero, which is to say in the state of Texas, then you probably already know all about kolaches.
-If you're just passing through, or are perhaps visiting one of the few "outlier" Kolache Factories outside the Lone Star State, then a little explanation may be due as to why you should want such a thing (and trust us, you will want one).
+If you're just passing through or perhaps visiting one of the few "outlier" Kolache Factories outside the Lone Star State, then a little explanation may be due as to why you should want such a thing (and trust us, you will want one).
 Kolaches are yeast buns stuffed with sweet or savory fillings, and while they are Czech in origin, they really caught on in Texas.

 The only reason why the Kolache Factory comes in the middle of our list is because it sticks pretty closely to its niche.
 In fact, if you're avoiding carbs, there's really nothing on the menu for you.
 The chain's few non-kolache offerings also come in the form of pastries, and even the Polish sausages are wrapped in dough.
 If you're not afraid of a carb or two (dozen), then we suggest the sausage, jalapeño & cheese kolache, a true Texas original.
 If you want something sweet for breakfast, you can't go wrong with the delightfully flaky raspberry strudel.